WebisD/Advance-network-topics/Semana 2 - Sockets/README.md

 ### First Access

-In the first access the J.A.W ask you a name to call you the next time you connect
+In a client's first access the J.A.W asks for the client's name, so it can store it and know what to call this client the next time he/she connects to the server.

 ![first-access](Images/ex1FirstAccess.PNG)

 ### Commands

-List all commands available in server
+List all commands available in the server.

 ![commands](Images/ex1Commands.PNG)

 ### Time

-Show the current time in server
+Shows the current time in the server.

 ![time](Images/ex1Time.PNG)

 ### Good Morning, Good Afternoon, Good Night

-Answer your greeting and correct it if it's not the correct time
+The J.A.W answers your greeting and corrects it if it's not appropriate for the current time.

 ![greeting](Images/ex1Greeting.PNG)

 ### Exit

-Finish connection with server
+Ends connection with the server.

 ![exit](Images/ex1Exit.PNG)